prashantghimire/2d-maze-java/README.md

 2D-Maze-Recursive
 =================

-This program will recursively find a path from a starting point to an end point of a maze specified in a text file.
+- This program will recursively find a path from a starting point 'S' to an end point 'G' of a maze specified in a text file.
+- The solution is written to a text file.